BCHoagland/Gandalf/README.md

 ## Making new algos

 Every algo should extend the class `Algo` from `gandalf/algos/base.py`.
 This class gives you access to a handful of helpful methods that you can access with `self.[method]()`.
 Every algo needs just 2 methods, `optimize_G` and `optimize_D`.
 These should take a single optimization step for the generator and discriminator, respectively.
+Check the existing algos to see what the inputs for each function should be.
+Your also might not need all of the inputs, but they have to be there for the code to not break.

+To ensure that it's accessible from the trainer file, you should import it in `algos/__init__.py`.

 To instantiate a new algo, you should feed it your initial config object.
 You can then use anything from the config in your algo with `self.[thing you're using]` (whenever you use `self.[something]` and `something` isn't a method in `Algo` or your new algo, it'll search the config for `something`).